-A dealer may not hold more than three (3) offsite sales may within twelve (12) calendar months (1 year ending with date of current offsite sale license application date).
+A dealer may not hold more than three (3) off-site sales within twelve (12) calendar months.

-- A well defined location such as a building, tent, or open parking area which is separate and distinct from other business locations;
+- Be a well-defined location such as a building, tent, or open parking area which is separate and distinct from other business locations;

-- Set up to include an appropriate area for the closing of a sale, if a sale is closed at the off-site location; and
+- Be set up to include an appropriate area for the closing of a sale, if a sale is closed at the off-site location; and

 - Meet all local ordinances and zoning requirements.

 - Be received at least ten (10) business days prior to the sale event;